Seal (emblem): Ecclesiasticism

 Ecclesiastical seals are frequently mandorla-shaped, as in the shape of an almond, also known as vesica-shaped.
 The use of a seal by men of wealth and position was common before the Christian era, but high functionaries of the Church adopted the habit.

 An incidental allusion in one of St. Augustine's letters (217 to Victorinus) indicates that he used a seal.
 The practice spread, and it seems to be taken for granted by King Clovis I at the very beginning of the Merovingian dynasty.

 Later ecclesiastical synods require that letters under the bishop's seal should be given to priests when for some reason they lawfully quit their own proper diocese.
 Such a ruling was enacted at Chalon-sur-Saône in 813.
 Pope Nicholas I in the same century complained that the bishops of Dôle and Reims had, "contra morem" (contrary to custom), sent their letters to him unsealed.
 The custom of bishops possessing seals may from this date be assumed to have been pretty general.

-In the British Museum collection the earliest bishop's seals preserved are those of William de St-Calais, Bishop of Durham (1081–96) and of St. Anselm, Archbishop of Canterbury (1093–1109).
+In the British Museum's collection, the earliest bishops' seals preserved are those of William de St-Calais, Bishop of Durham (1081–96) and of St. Anselm, Archbishop of Canterbury (1093–1109).